Topological and Geometrical Random Walks on Bidisperse Random Sphere Packings: Discussion and Conclusion

-A natural generalization is to consider $k$-disperse packings with $k\ge r$ radii classes.
-Then there are $\frac{k(k+1)}{2}$ possible edge lengths in the contact graph and a straightforward generalization of equation \eqref{length_vs_number} is expected to hold.
-The situation is much more complicated if the radii of the spheres themselves are a random variable.
+A natural generalization is to consider $k$-disperse packings with $k\ge 2$ radii classes.
+Then there are at most $\frac{k(k+1)}{2}$ possible edge lengths in the contact graph and a straightforward generalization of equation \eqref{length_vs_number} with the edge length expectation is likely to hold.
+The situation is much more complicated if the radii of the spheres themselves (and consequently the edge lengths) are a random variable.

 In the present work we have considered only the case of random walks on a graph where all edges carry the same weight.
-The motivating problem from pharmaceutical science in \cite{DCDS_B} however required that some edges are much harder to access than others, namely those ending at particles of polymer type.
-Although the edge length distribution $(\pi_1,\,\pi_{12},\,\pi_2)$ is the same, a long random walk is then no longer going to sample all edges with these probabilities.
+The motivating problem from pharmaceutical science in \cite{DCDS_B} however required that some edges are much harder to access than others (and in the extreme case, not at all), namely those ending at particles of polymer type.
+Although the edge length distribution $(\pi_1,\,\pi_{12},\,\pi_2)$ is the same, a long random walk is then no longer going to sample all edges with these frequencies.
 The conjectured length of random walks \eqref{length_vs_number} will need to take that into account.